yugoccp/workshop-ipt-2025/01_local_rag/README.md

 # Local RAG (Retrieval-Augmented Generation) Example

-This example demonstrates how to build a complete local RAG system using LangChain, Ollama, and an in-memory vector store.
-The system allows you to query information about family members using natural language.
+This example demonstrates how to build a complete local RAG system to query information about family members using natural language.

 ## Overview